nicoleli04/CSE151A-Project/README.md

 We were surprised by the high accuracy achieved by both of our models.
 We discovered that the original website (skinsort) generates the after-use effect labels based on the ingredients, which is a similar approach to our methodology.
 This explains the high accuracy of our models.

 ## Conclusion <a name="conclusion"></a>
 In conclusion, overall this project was a great learning experience for our group, as we were forced to work with multiple types of models causing us to work with unique concepts, even those that were not covered explicitly in class (NearestNeighbors, similarity matrices when it was only week 2, e.t.c.).
 However, I (Ilia) believe that a big issue with our project was scope.
 Our initial idea was a very appealing one, but because our datasets were not of the best quality, this made it difficult for us as the project went on.
-There was a lot of cleaning and preprocessing to complete, forcing us to spend less time on implementation of the models themselves, leading to many errors, issues, and gaps in knowledge that could not be filled within the Milestone deadlines.
+There was a lot of cleaning and preprocessing to complete at each step, forcing us to spend less time on implementation of the models themselves, leading to many errors, issues, and gaps in knowledge that could not be filled within the Milestone deadlines.

 However, since we have been able to work with this idea, these models, and these datasets for so long, as a group we can now continue on and further build onto this project.
-One of the things we discussed previously was developing some type of website, where users can input products that they currently use, skin issues they’d like to solve (dryness, acne, blackheads, e.t.c), and allergens and we can use the models we’ve worked on (after tweaking and refining) to recommend products.
+One of the things we discussed previously was developing some type of website, where users can input products that they currently use, skin issues they’d like to solve (dryness, acne, blackheads, e.t.c), and allergens they may have and we can use the models we’ve worked on (after tweaking and refining) to recommend products.
 We were also hoping to include the price, overall rating, and places the user may be able to buy said products after presenting them.

 In order to do this, however, we would have to spend more research finding better datasets.
 This project has potential to continue, and fills the need for an easy, simple, and accessible way for people to get into skincare.

 ## Statement of Collaboration  <a name="collab"></a>
-Overall, all members contributed to the project, as the project was mostly worked on with multiple people working together at a time.
+Overall, every member contributed to the project, as the project was mostly worked on with multiple people working together at a time.
+There were rarely times where only one person was working on the project at a time.
 We all joined several zoom meetings together, or met in-person as a team to work on the project.
 We would share our screen and take turns programming different sections, often with feedback or edits from the others.
 We brainstormed all the ideas for the project together, bouncing ideas off of and changing ideas based on everybody's feedback.
-We also took turns going to office hours to discuss with TAs, and sometimes all of us attended together.
+We also took turns going to office hours to discuss with TAs and tutors, and sometimes attendomg together.
 For the more specific tasks, they are listed below alphabetically by last name:

 - Ilia Aballa: Uploaded early datasets, helped organize some meetings/reserve study room, attempted to plot graphs for Milestone 3, completed writeup